Survivor: Cook Islands: Future appearances

 Jonathan Penner, Ozzy Lusth, and Parvati Shallow were selected to compete again in Survivor: Micronesia.
 Shallow returned for Survivor: Heroes vs. Villains with Candice Woodcock.
 Lusth returned for a third time in Survivor: South Pacific and for a fourth time in Survivor: Game Changers.
 Penner returned for his third time in Survivor: Philippines.
 Woodcock returned for her third time, this time as "Candice Cody," in Survivor: Blood vs. Water along with her husband, John.
 Shallow and Yul Kwon returned to compete on Survivor: Winners at War.
 Shallow competed on the world tribe of Survivor: Australia V The World in 2025.
-Lusth is set to compete on Survivor 50: In the Hands of Fans.
+Lusth also competed on Survivor 50: In the Hands of Fans.

 Outside of Survivor, Lusth competed on the second season of American Ninja Warrior.
 Kwon was a contestant on the USA Network reality competition series, Snake in the Grass.
 In 2024, Shallow competed on the second season of the Peacock reality TV series The Traitors.
-In 2025, Shallow competed on the second season of Deal or No Deal Island, and won the Australia V The World season of Australian Survivor.
+In 2025, Shallow competed on the second season of Deal or No Deal Island.